ServiceNow, Inc.

 - The System of Record No One Can Rip Out: ServiceNow is the authoritative system of record for IT assets, incidents, changes, service catalog requests, HR workflows, and compliance events at most of the Fortune 500.
 All audit trails, SLA histories, and CMDB records live inside ServiceNow.
 Replacing it requires rebuilding every workflow automation, re-integrating with every connected system, and re-certifying every regulatory control — a multi-year, nine-figure IT programme with high failure risk.
 The 98% renewal rate across 8,800+ customers is not loyalty; it is operational immobility.

 - FedRAMP High + AI: The Government Moat Nobody Talks About: ServiceNow holds one of the few FedRAMP High Authorized cloud certifications in enterprise software — a multi-year accreditation process that competitors cannot shortcut.
 Its US federal business grew 30%+ in Q3 2025 and was named a Forrester Wave Leader for Industry Cloud for Public Sector (Q1 2026).
-The Moveworks acquisition (FedRAMP Moderate) adds AI conversational search to this regulated moat.
-Any competitor displacing ServiceNow in government must first replicate 3+ years of FedRAMP accreditation, CMMC compliance, and federal procurement relationship-building.
+In March 2026, ServiceNow certified Autonomous Workforce for Government Community Cloud (GCC) and National Security Cloud (NSC) — extending AI agent capabilities into the most security-sensitive federal environments.
+The GSA OneGov deal (September 2025) established a government-wide procurement vehicle offering up to 70% discounts on ITSM Pro upgrades, creating a pipeline of mandated modernization projects.
+Any competitor displacing ServiceNow in government must first replicate 3+ years of FedRAMP High accreditation, CMMC compliance, GCC/NSC certification, and federal procurement relationship-building — a multi-year barrier with no shortcut.

 - Proprietary Workflow Data Flywheel: ServiceNow processes workflow execution data across 8,800 enterprises — IT incident patterns, resolution timelines, approval chain structures, and employee productivity metrics.
 This data trains Now Assist AI models in ways no startup can replicate without first acquiring an equivalent enterprise installed base.
 The more workflows run on the platform, the smarter the AI recommendations become, creating a compounding data advantage that widens with scale rather than equalizing.